telvarost/QuickAdditions-StationAPI/README.md

     * No other file types are supported by default in Minecraft or by this mod.
   * Adds ability to have main menu song override background music.
     * (Vanilla b1.7.3 has Minecraft background music continue to play on main menu if started in-game)
+* Adds ability to speed up night rather than skip it.
+  * (Takes about 30 seconds to sleep the entire night away using this method)
+* Adds ability to exit beds with click or by swinging the hand.

 ## List of added recipes